 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

 Students are required to attend all placement days.
 If students are unable to attend the placement on a particular day, a medical certificate or evidence for the inability to attend will need to be provided.

 All students must attend 80% of the clinical workshops either face-to-face or online.

 Students are required to attend all the allocated placement days.
 If students fall ill they must contact their clinical educator and the unit convener as per the Master of Speech Pathology Clinical Education Handbook (section 9.1).
 If the student cannot attend because of illness they must provide a medical certificate or appropriate documentation.
 Students are required to attend 80% of the clinical workshops either online or in person.

 Required IT skills

-Students may be required to travel or stay in the region of the placement site.
+Students may be required to travel to or stay in the region of their placement.